 How much will it cost?

-Studying abroad currently costs around £5000 to £6000 per semester.
-This amount will vary depending on the cost of living in the host country and your own personal plans around your exchange.
+Studying abroad currently costs around £7,000 per semester.
+This is an estimate and costs will vary depending on the cost of living in the host country and your own personal plans around your exchange.

 Tuition fees continue to be paid for Scottish students to Strathclyde whilst you are on exchange.
 You do not pay tuition fees at the host university.

 Students from England, Wales and Northern Ireland should check with the Recruitment & International Office for confirmation of their tuition fee arrangements.

 Some host universities will request evidence (in terms of bank statements, student loan award letters etc) of how you are going to fund yourself during your exchange as part of their initial application process.
 The Exchange Team can advise you on this.

 You will be required to cover all other costs relating to your exchange including visas (including the application costs), flights, medical insurance which is often mandatory through the host university, accommodation and books.
 Most students tend to fund these costs through their student loan or any personal savings you may have.
 If you usually receive any grants or scholarships, these should not be adversely affected if you decide to study abroad.

 There are limited scholarships available for international study abroad.
 Take a look at the scholarships available.